Reservoir Memory Machines as Neural Computers: Method

-We note in passing that the linear separability requirement on the reservoir can be relaxed if we permit a nonlinear classifier for $\cls$ and nonlinear regression for the output function.
+We note in passing that a one-nearest neighbor classifier is only one possible implementation of $\cls$ and $\out$.
+In practice, we use support vector machines (SVMs).
+SVMs fit well because they are maximum margin classifiers and, as such, can exploit the $(\tau, \epsilon)$-distinguishing property of reservoirs \cite{RBFSVM}.

-We have now shown that RMMs are at least as powerful as finite state machines.
-We now proceed to show that RMMs are strictly more powerful because they can solve some tasks with linear memory size and reservoir size for which a finite state machine would require exponentially or infinitely many states.
+We have shown that RMMs are at least as powerful as finite state machines.
+We now proceed to show that there is at least one task which an RMM can solve for which a finite state machine would require exponentially or infinitely many states.